gregology/gregology.github.io/_posts/2012-04-15-trampoline-day-sydney.md

 http://www.thebeehive.net.au

 **Growing from entrepreneur to big business** with Peter
-Identify what you can&#8217;t do when you have the ability to get more people in an organization.
+Identify what you can't do when you have the ability to get more people in an organization.
 Fear of unknown not change, inform the people of the changes
 Asone app
 Keep some things similar to help people deal with change